5 Life Lessons From the Ones Who Walk Away From Omelas (A Summary)

 Fiction — literary fiction especially — has amazing value, but the lessons won’t jump at you the way it’s done with non-fiction.
 Instead, you need to reread them or understand the different reasons why you should read fiction.

-That said, these are the important life lessons from The Ones Who Walk Away from Omelas.
+That said, these are the important life lessons from the story of Omelas.

 #1.
 No One has it all

+Life in Omelas is prosperous, at least when you look at it from the surface.
 The city is beautiful if you walk around.
 It is an amazing city if you start from the entrance, see the procession from the city, and follow it to the Green Fields.
 These are beautiful sights until you get, according to the story, to the basement under one of the beautiful public buildings of Omelas, or perhaps in the cellar of one of its spacious private homes, there is a room.
 It has one locked door and no window.
-You will find the feeble ten-year-old and his pains and torture are the reason for all the beauty you have seen.
+You will find the feeble ten-year-old, and his pains and torture are the reason for all the beauty you have seen.

 It is the same with most things.
 There are a dark side, the broken parts that make the beauty you see.
 It follows the popular saying that everyone has a skeleton in their cupboard.
 There is a dark side to every (most) beautiful thing.